CERTCC/Vultron/docs/topics/process_models/em/principles.md

     are expected to not publish or otherwise disclose_ information about the vulnerability to non-Participants outside of the CVD case.

+Hence our definition of an embargo:

+{% include-markdown "embargo_defn.md"   %}

 ## Embargoes Are a Social Agreement

 An embargo is a social agreement between independent parties acting in